-|Arts & CraftsTo refer to arts and crafts as “technology” feels sacrilege to us.
-Technology is seen more as a term for modern technology; iPads, Smart Phones, and robots.
-Even if we tack the word “ancestral” to the front it does the actual objects no service.
+|Arts & CraftsTo refer to arts and crafts as “technology” feels sacrilegious to us.
+When we think of technology we think of modern tools: iPads, smartphones, robots.
+Even if we tack “ancestral” to the front, it does the actual objects no service.
 Crafting, working with the hands, silences the mind.
-Silencing the mind is meditate, therapeutic.
+Silencing the mind is meditative, therapeutic.

 ||Wild FoodsKnowing wild foods unlocks a world of possibility through self-reliance and nutrition.
-Knowing how to harvest and prepare edible wild plants is just the beginning.
-In order to rewild, one must learn to tend the wild foods that they eat through regenerative harvests.
-At our wild foods class, we teach every aspect of wild foods: identification, harvest, preparation, and how to keep the plants growing to ensure future harvests.
+Understanding how to harvest and prepare edible wild plants is just the beginning.
+In order to rewild, we must learn to tend the wild foods we eat through regenerative harvests.
+Our wild foods class covers identification, harvest, preparation, and how to keep plants growing to ensure future harvests.

-||CultureSome people refer to these as the “soft” or “invisible” skills.
-These are the skills that it takes to live in a community; how to mentor a child, how to resolve an interpersonal conflict, how to relieve stress, how to stay focused, how to deepen our relationships, and more.
-These skills are the most difficult and the most ignored.
-Yet, they are the foundation of human culture and without them the other skills mean nothing.
+||CultureSome people refer to cultural skills as the “soft” or “invisible” skills.
+These are the skills needed to live in a community: how to mentor a child, how to resolve an interpersonal conflict, how to relieve stress, how to stay focused, how to deepen relationships, and more.
+These skills are the most difficult to acquire and the most frequently ignored.
+Yet they are the foundation of human culture and without them any other skills mean nothing.